Before the Bell: What every Canadian investor needs to know today

 Stocks set to see action

-Citigroup Inc., the fourth-largest U.S. bank by assets, said it plans to repurchase up to $15.6 billion of common stock over the next year and double its quarterly dividend to 32 cents per share, bringing total payouts to $18.9-billion after clearing the U.S. Federal Reserves latest round of stress tests.
+Citigroup Inc., the fourth-largest U.S. bank by assets, said it plans to repurchase up to $15.6-billion of common stock over the next year and double its quarterly dividend to 32 cents per share, bringing total payouts to $18.9-billion after clearing the U.S. Federal Reserves latest round of stress tests.
+Citi's shares rose 3.5 per cent in premarket trading.

-Calgary-based Obsidian Energy Ltd. and three former employees are facing U.S. Securities and Exchange Commission charges for their roles in an alleged accounting fraud – issues the company says it flagged three years ago and has fixed.
+Calgary-based Obsidian Energy Ltd.. and three former employees are facing U.S. Securities and Exchange Commission charges for their roles in an alleged accounting fraud – issues the company says it flagged three years ago and has fixed.
 Wednesday’s action from the U.S. agency comes the same week Obsidian formally changed its name from Penn West Petroleum Ltd. – a move meant to mark the restructuring of the company, and an attempt to make a break from its past poor performance.

-Sycamore Partners said it would acquire U.S. office supplies chain Staples Inc. for $6.9-billion, a rare bet by a private equity firm this year in the U.S. retail sector, which has been roiled by the popularity of internet shopping.
+Sycamore Partners said it would acquire U.S. office supplies chain Staples Inc. for $6.9-billion, a rare bet by a private equity firm this year in the U.S. retail sector, which has been roiled by the popularity of Internet shopping.
+Staples shares jumped 1.7 per cent in premarket trading.
 Buyout firms largely have refrained from attempting leveraged buyouts of U.S. retailers in the past two years, amid a wave of bankruptcies in the sector that have included Sports Authority, Rue21, Gymboree and BCBG Max Azria LLC.

 American International Group Inc.’s new chief executive Brian Duperreault said on Wednesday the company would likely slow the pace of share buybacks and instead spend on acquisitions.
 “I’d love to find great additions to the company.
 I think the important thing is that we look at companies that can make us better,” Duperreault told reporters in an interview after the company’s annual general meeting in New York.
+AIG shares rose 1 per cent in premarket trading.

 A federal judge on Wednesday dismissed a lawsuit accusing Deutsche Bank AG of concealing major deficiencies in its anti-money laundering controls, including for “mirror trades” to launder money out of Russia.
 U.S. District Judge Analisa Torres in Manhattan said investors who bought the German bank’s securities in the United States failed to specify how Deutsche Bank materially misled or intended to mislead them about its controls.
+Deutsche Bank's shares roses 2.7 per cent.

 Drugstore chain Walgreens Boots Alliance Inc. terminated its agreement to buy smaller rival Rite Aid Corp. after struggling to win antitrust approval, and said it would instead buy 2,186 Rite Aid stores and assets for $5.18-billion in cash.
-Walgreens also said on Thursday it ended a related deal to sell 865 Rite Aid stores to Fred’s Inc., sending the company’s shares plunging 27 per cent in premarket trading.
+Walgreens also said on Thursday it ended a related deal to sell 865 Rite Aid stores to Fred’s Inc., sending the company’s shares plunging 21 per cent in premarket trading.
+Walgreen's stocks was up 5.6 per cent in premarket trading while Rite Aid fell 22.6 per cent..

 Gabriel Resources Ltd. will seek $4.4-billion in damages from Romania for losses related to its long-stalled Rosia Montana gold mine project in a claim that the Canadian miner plans to file Friday with a World Bank Tribunal.
 Gabriel, whose project has been in the works for 18 years, will argue that Romania violated several investment treaty provisions in its claim to the bank’s International Centre for Settlement of Investment Disputes.